-15. I was advised by The Law Society of Upper Canada that there is a current complaint against me.
+15. I was advised by the Law Society of Ontario that there is a current complaint against me.
 Would that prevent me from being considered by the Committee?

 If the Committee receives sufficient information that the complaint is frivolous or lacking in foundation, then such a complaint will not be a bar to your being considered and interviewed.
 However, the candidate is responsible for ensuring the removal of such a complaint.
 The candidate will not be recommended until the complaint has been disposed of.